dzoladz/cool-info/README.md

 Exploring the use of [Hugo](https://gohugo.io/) to generate an external web presence for the Consortium of Ohio Libraries A modified version of [Hugo Academic](https://github.com/gcushen/hugo-academic) is applied.
+View the files in this repos `/docs` directory at [https://dzoladz.github.io/cool-info/](https://dzoladz.github.io/cool-info/)

 A few basic Hugo commands: